idegtiar/bsa-computing/food-exercise.md

 and add one or more items to the list.
 Then, commit your changes and push them.

 ### Food List
-1. Pizza
+1. Lasagne
-2. Cheese
+2. Sushi
-3. Oreos
+3. Chocolate
-4. Carrots
+4. Fries
-5. Celery
+5. Fruit
+6. Noms